Aksu Basin: Formation

-Tufa deposits
+Antalya Tufa

 The southwestern boundary of the Aksu Basin is marked by a 30 km by 40 km area of tufa and travertine deposits.
 This area includes the city of Antalya as well as an undersea portion submerged beneath the Gulf of Antalya.
+The Antalya Tufa "crops out as a series of major terraces that dominate the present-day landscape".

 The deposits get progressively thicker towards the west — from 30 m thick in the east to 250 m thick in the west.
 No absolute age is given for these deposits, but they lie conformably on top of the Çalkaya Formation.
-The lowermost tufa deposits are made of "clay-rich microcrystalline carbonates, containing gastropod and algal fossils".
 Two sets of "conjugate oblique-slip faults" run northwest–southeast and northeast–southwest along the length of the entire formation.